JNavith/tailwindcss-theme-variants/README.md

-/* If you're having trouble understanding, imagine it said html instead of :root, like in the example below */
+/* If you're having trouble understanding, imagine it said html instead of :root, like in the example HTML below */

 :root.light-theme .light\:bg-gray-900 {
     background-color: #1A202C;